 Corgi Temperament

-They have a great need to please their owners and generally are more well behaved than most dogs.
+They have a great need to please their owners and generally are more well-behaved than most dogs.
 Corgis are easy to train and not particularly stubborn.
 They just want to make you happy.

 They are also quite intelligent, which makes training them even easier.
 However, this also means that they will require regular mental stimulation.
 They bore easily and must be given something to do.

+Most Corgis are good with other pets and children, especially when socialized early.
 They do have intrinsic herding instincts, however.
-They chase whatever moves, which can get them into trouble.
+Corgis chase whatever moves, which can get them into trouble.
 They might also attempt to “herd” their owners, resulting in nipping.
 This normally isn’t a problem for adults but can make children fearful.

 Poodle Temperament